-Plants are a great way to liven up a room, especially if your property doesn’t have with any outside space.
-High or low maintenance – take your pick!
+Plants are a great way to liven up a room, especially if your property doesn’t have any outside space.
+High or low maintenance, take your pick!
 Bringing the outside in doesn’t need to be hard work, and they are great for softening up any space.
 No matter what type of property you live in, you can find plants to suit your needs.
 For example, if your property is lacking in light there are many types that will suit low light settings.
-Or if you are looking for some plants to brighten up your bathroom, try plants that like or thrive on a bit of humidity.
+Or if you are looking for some plants to brighten up your bathroom, try plants that thrive on a bit of humidity.

 Plants are also good for the body too and help improve the quality of indoor air.
 Why not try growing some herbs for the kitchen too, these can make great fresh ingredients to add to your cooking!

 Ready to start planning your move?
 Get a free quote.